numirias/semshi/README.md

 | --- | --- |
 | ![After](https://i.imgur.com/QUnGdU8.png) | ![Before](https://i.imgur.com/eiD1Miz.png) |

-In above example, Semshi helps you to distinguish arguments (blue), globals (orange), instance attributes (teal), etc. Unlike the default highlighter, it detects that the name `list` is assigned and therefore local to its scope and not a builtin anymore.
+In above example, you can quickly distinguish arguments (blue), globals (orange), instance attributes (teal), etc. Unlike the default highlighter, Semshi detects that the name `list` has been re-assigned and is therefore not a builtin anymore.
 Also, unresolved names (yellow underlined) are easier to spot.

 ## Features

-- Different highlighting of locals, globals, function parameters, builtins, attributes, arguments, free and unresolved names.
+- Different highlighting of locals, globals, imports, function parameters, builtins, attributes, arguments, free and unresolved names.
 - Highlighting of all currently selected nodes.

-To be done:

-- Highlighting of syntax errors.
+- Indication of syntax errors.

-- Highlighting of iteration variables.
+**TODO:**

-- Indication of unused arguments.
+- Highlighting of unused arguments.
 - Refactoring tools.

 ## Installation